 The Best Premium Templates for PowerPoint Gantt Charts in 2020

 When you know the essential form factor of a Gantt chart, it's possible to create them in Microsoft PowerPoint using shapes and text boxes.
 But, it's time-consuming, and the result isn't as flexible as it could be.

-Instead of constantly updating and tweaking those lines and shapes, you can use PowerPoint templates from Elements that are specifically designed with Gantt charts that you need only add your own details to.
+Instead of constantly updating and tweaking those lines and shapes, use PowerPoint templates from Elements that are specifically designed with Gantt charts that you need only add your own details to.

 If you've not had a chance to check out Envato Elements, it's an all-you-can-download service that every creative should have in their arsenal.
 Particularly for presentations, there are so many assets and files that you can benefit from and save a ton of money by using.

-For a single flat rate monthly fee, you get access to all of the following:
+For a single flat rate monthly fee, you get access to all the following:

-Presentation templates.
-As you can see in the screenshot above, many templates are far better than PowerPoint's built-in templates, all included as a part of an Elements subscription.
+- Presentation templates.
+Many templates are far better than PowerPoint's built-in templates.
+All included as a part of an Elements subscription.

 - Stock photos.
 Stock photography isn't cheap, and sourcing random images from the web carries with it the risk of violating the image's copyright.

-There's plenty more included like website templates and video, but these assets are extremely useful if you frequently prepare presentations.
+There's plenty more included like website templates and video.
+These assets are extremely useful if you prepare presentations often.